 Initial licensure is for educators who already hold a bachelor degree, but wish to earn a state K-12 teaching license along with a master's degree.
+Hamline offers initial licensure through its MAT program.
 More information regarding initial licensure including course requirements and descriptions is on the Hamline University website at www.hamline.edu/education/teacher-licensure/initial.html.